withastro/docs/WRITING.md

 As features are added to Astro, it can be helpful to document _when_ they were added.
 This allows users to easily see if the version of Astro they are running supports a specific feature as described in the docs.

-You can use the `<Since />` component to display this information in a standardised way.
-This component takes a single `v` prop, which indicates the Astro version the feature was added in.
+You can use the `<Since />` component to display this information in a standardized way.
+This component takes a single `v` prop, which indicates the version of Astro in which the feature was added.

 ```md
 ---